amacal/jynd/README.md

 * maximum total number of properties and array items: 256
 * only json primitives; no datetime, no guid etc.
 * only object as a root

+## contribution

+* if something can be optimized, just suggest it with test case
+* if you found bug, just report it with test case
+* if something is not supported, just suggest it
+* if you do not agree with published benchmarks, just suggest new one

 ## comparison